 There are definitely some things that are good to know:

 But: no catch.
 I signed and got the keys.
 I was off to Perth!

 The road trip was tough.
 I was the only driver, and it was a 2.500km journey through a very open desert landscape of the Nullarbor plane and the “90 miles straight”, Australia’s longest straight road.
 The combination of the summer heat and the ease-of-driving setup with cruise control and automatic gears called for a lot of stops.
 It was a real challenge to time my fuel stops too; sometimes there would not be a next fuel pump for 300km!
 The fuel stops were a fun part of the journey by themselves, as I would stop in many middle-of-nowhere-type villages such as Cocklebiddy, always meeting some very interesting characters.

-I have used car relocation many times in Australia and have driven more than 11.000 km (this was even more than I thought before adding it all up!) using vehicles ranging from a hippie van to a sedan and from a 4-person RV to a tiny 3-doors.
+and have driven more than 11.000 km (this was even more than I thought before adding it all up!) using vehicles ranging from a hippie van to a sedan and from a 4-person RV to a tiny 3-doors.
 I definitely recommend travelling through Australia this way, especially when you are backpacking on a budget.
 It really slows down your travels and gives you time to see and experience things you wouldn’t normally find in the big cities.

 A few tips: